(Nano-)Indentation mapping

 Indentation length scales

-According to Constantinides et al. [1], the indentation depth \(h\) should be at most 1/10 of the characteristic size of the microstructure \(\overline{D}\) (e.g.: particle size in a matrix, grain or void diameter…), in order to apply continuum indentation analysis to heterogeneous systems and to access phase properties.
-This rule refers to the well-known 10% rule of thumb proposed by Bückle [5], which is a rough first estimation.
+Given the deformed zone associated with indentation hardness impressions [1] and according to Constantinides et al. [2], the indentation depth \(h\) should be at most 1/10 of the characteristic size of the microstructure \(\overline{D}\) (e.g.: particle size in a matrix, grain or void diameter…), in order to apply continuum indentation analysis to heterogeneous systems and to access phase properties.
+This rule refers to the well-known 10% rule of thumb proposed by Bückle [6], which is a rough first estimation.
 In cases where the contrast between the mechanical properties of the two phases becomes significant (e.g.: ratio between the elastic moduli lower than 0.2 or higher than 5), the method is not really reliable anymore and special care should be taken in the interpretation of the indentation results.

 Moreover, the indentation depth should be at least 3 times the mean square deviation of surface roughness (\(R_\text{q}\) or \(R_\text{ms}\)) [3].